Are you Using Follow-Up Emails and Autoresponders with your clients? If you’re not, you should be. I’ll explain why below.

 Being a radical giver in business doesn’t mean that you never make a cent or that you have to work for below-average rates.
 You can earn a lot of money and still be a radical giver.
 It just means that you’re dedicated to your clients and customers.
 You’re willing to go the extra mile and you truly care about the community you’re serving.

 Learn how to become a radical giver in your business when you download your free workbook!

 Next month, continue this series on Radical Giving, there is much more to come!

 There are four distinct learning styles.
 Most people will have a preference for one of the four, but to some extent also use the others.
-The better you become at using all four of them, the more you will learn from your experiences.
+The better you use all four of them, the more you will learn from your experiences.